claytonjwong/professional-skills-for-the-workplace/README.md

 Self-awareness is having a competent and accurate answer to the question: **"What am I like?"**

 Evidence shows that good self-knowledge is key when building resilience.
 Follow our five steps to improve your self-awareness and resilience.
 Use your self-knowledge to manage your reactions and behaviors.
 Look after your mind, body, and spirit and keep at it. **The quest for self-awareness is never ending.**

+### Receiving Feedback
+* Listen carefully
+* Try not to get defensive
+* Check your perceptions -- paraphrase
+* Ask questions for clarification; ask for examples, paraphrase again
+* Evaluate the accuracy and potential value of what you heard
+* Gather additional information from additional sources and/or observe your own behavior
+* Do no overract but do modify behavior when appropriate

+**Remember - feedback received is about past behavior, NOT current or future behavior.
+Open minds offer the possibility of learning something valuable.**